zabbix/zabbix/templates/app/php-fpm_http/README.md

 ## Setup

 Note that depending on your OS distribution, the PHP-FPM executable/service name can vary.
 RHEL-like distributions usually name both process and service as `php-fpm`, while for Debian/Ubuntu based distributions it may include the version, for example: executable name - `php-fpm8.2`, systemd service name - `php8.2-fpm`.
-Ajdust the following instructions accordingly if needed.
+Adjust the following instructions accordingly if needed.

 1. Open the PHP-FPM configuration file and enable the status page as shown.
   ```